jameshume/jehtech/src/html/ble.md

 <p></p>

 #### Device Address
+Every Bluetooth LE device is identified by a unique 48-bit address.

 * Like an Ethernet MAC.
 * 48-bit (6-byte) unique identifier.
 * Two types:
-    * Public device address - Fixed, factory-programmed address, registered with IEEE.
+    * Public device address - Fixed, factory-programmed address, registered with IEEE registration authority.
     * Random - preprogammed or dynamically generated at runtime.
+        * Does not require registration with the IEEE.
+        * Can be manually configured.
     * A BLE device distinguishes between a public and a random device address by examining the TxAdd and RxAdd bits in the Protocol Data Unit (PDU) header.
 If the address is public, these bits are set to 0, while a setting of 1 indicates a random address.